NZ market maturity testing requirements

-Eurofins early season maturity testing service for New Zealand market avocados in 2023 commenced 8 May.
+Eurofins early season maturity testing service for New Zealand market avocados in 2024 commences 6 May.
 Contact your packer to book a maturity clearance test.

-Eurofins will provide avocado collection services 3 days per week on Mondays, Wednesdays and Thursdays.
+Eurofins will provide avocado collection services initially 2 days per week on Mondays and Wednesdays.
 Collection and testing services will increase as seasonal demand dictates.

 Requirements for passed clearance:

-- Ethylene ripening to be applied to all fruit.
+• Ethylene ripening to be applied to all fruit for early season local market.

 Testing costs